 Yes, sometimes there a quite a few doing the rounds, however, that does not mean they are not worth the short time it takes to sign one.
 Here are two that we think reflect the ocean pollution question quite well

-Bring back bottle deposits to stop plastic pollution in our oceans – we use an incredible 38.5 million plastic bottles a day, only half of which are recycled.
+Bring back bottle deposits to stop plastic pollution in our oceans – we use an incredible 38.5 million plastic bottles a day, only half of which is recycled.
 Add your name the to the 38 Degrees petition that has almost reached 300,000.
-Alternatively you could consider the Surfers Against Sewage petition with almost as many signatures .
+Alternatively, you could consider the Surfers Against Sewage petition with almost as many signatures.

 Ban Balloon and sky lantern releases – these products may look nice but we now know they often end up causing slow and painful deaths to wildlife.
 Signatures are just over 40,000, help this petition reach 100,000.